hubblec4/Matroska-Chapters-Specs/chapters.md

 ### ChapterSegmentEditionUID

-The `ChapterSegmentEditionUID` is the UID of an `Edition` from the linked Matroska file/Segment
+The `ChapterSegmentEditionUID` is the UID of an `Edition` from the linked Matroska file/Segment specified in `ChapterSegmentUID`

 ## Menu features